gneu77/rx-signals/docs/rx-signals_start.md

 * The `identifier` is a unique symbol that you can obtain via `getIdentifier<T>(name?: string)`
 * The `observable`, is the source of the behavior
+  * A behavior can have only one source, so if you call `add(Non)LazyBehavior` two times with the same identifier, you will get an error on the second one (though you can remove a behavior source via `removeBehaviorSources` and then add a new source with the same identifier).
 * The `initialValueOrValueGetter` is optional.
 It can be an inital value or a function that yields the initial value (so if the behavior is never subscribed, then the function will never be called).

 No big surprise that getting a behavior just requires the identifier: